z3by/ahmadmostafa.com/_posts/how-to-create-vuepress-blog.md

 ## Deployment

-you can deploy your blog you any hosting service, you can check the official documentation [here](https://vuepress.vuejs.org/guide/deploy.html#github-pages)
+you can deploy your blog to any hosting service, you can check the official documentation [here](https://vuepress.vuejs.org/guide/deploy.html#github-pages)

 That's it :grinning: